 Provider agencies shall report all member incidents to the LCI team.
-Providers must promptly communicate with the LCI team regarding any incidents, situations or conditions that have endangered or, if not addressed, may endanger the health and safety of the member.
-Member incidents include:
+Providers must promptly communicate with the LCI staff regarding any incidents, situations or conditions that have endangered or, if not addressed, may endanger the health and safety of the member.
+Provider will inform IDT staff of any of the following member circumstances: